Last updated on January 2nd, 2020 at 01:21 pm

 Sim card for Shanghai

-It’s much easier to order a WiFi device or Sim Card before reaching Shanghai as you are likely require to register to purchase a sim card with your full details and still be blocked by the great firewall of China.
+It’s much easier to order a WiFi device or Sim Card before reaching Shanghai as you are likely require to register to purchase a sim card with your full details if you do it on the ground.

 If you are arriving and leaving from Pudong Airport, consider getting a WiFi device with unlimited 4G data and can connect up to 5 devices!

 It’s essential to get a VPN in China if you need to access Google, Gmail, Facebook, Instagram, Youtube – basically, all your usual hangouts.
 There are many free ones on the market but they aren’t very good.
 Most people use ExpressVPN, which costs around 12.75 USD for a month but can get you watching Netflix and using everything at top speed.

 For more tips on traveling in China, check out my post here.

 Shanghai is a best city and while some sights are within walking distance, you’ll need to use public transport or taxi to get around.
 In addition, google map isn’t very accurate or doesn’t load so it’s best to download another map.
 If you know Chinese, I recommend 高德地圖 as it let you save locations (unlike Baidu).
 Otherwise, try to get offline map eg OsmAnd or Maps.me.

 Tip: download a PDF of the Shanghai Metro map and get a paper map from your hotel